 A participatory planning process is being undertaken to identify the water needs, priorities and aspirations of different sectors and stakeholders.
 Support has been provided in this process for each sector and stakeholder group.
 Opportunities and risks of proposed developments are being explored through the synthesis of expert knowledge, analysis of biophysical and social data and development of empirical models.

 A multi-criteria assessment process will be used to account for differing priorities and objectives and assist stakeholders in understanding crucial decisions, trade-offs and easy wins in the scenario development process.
-Proposed development actions for water planning will be identified with the aim to maximise the benefits and minimise negatives.
+Proposed development actions for water planning will be identified with the aim to maximise the positives and minimise negatives.

 Nepali scientists have a deep understanding of how water, moving through rivers and wetlands, supports ecological species (e.g. birds, fish, macro-invertebrates).
 CSIRO is working with young scientists to document and develop this knowledge of the river flow-ecology relationship.
 This knowledge will assist in identifying actions required to restore the Kamala River and associated ecosystems.

 The Kamala Basin Initiative is undertaken as a multi-stakeholder partnership between the Government of Nepal and the Government of Australia.
-The implementing partners include CSIRO and the Water and Energy Commission Secretariat (WECS), Nepal via the consulting service from Nepal-based partners PEI Policy Entrepreneurs Inc. (PEI) and Jalsrot Vikas Sanstha (JVS).
+The implementing partners include CSIRO and the Water and Energy Commission Secretariat (WECS), Nepal via the consulting service from Nepal-based partners Policy Entrepreneurs Inc. (PEI) and Jalsrot Vikas Sanstha (JVS).